-Last year, British Airways received 31,000 Cabin Crew applications from which 2,000 candidates were chosen.
-At the present time, British Airways is only accepting applications for direct entry, Customer Service Managers.
-The deadline for applications is 14th July 2017.
+Last year, British Airways received 31,000 Cabin Crew applications from which only 2,000 candidates were chosen.
+At present, British Airways is accepting both applications from candidates with no prior cabin crew experience and a fast-track scheme for experienced candidates with an EASA attestation.

 The following step by step guide will help you through the process and give you an indication of what to expect.